appliedoceansciences/scari/datasheet.md

 ### `$PSPL`

+A compressed representation of sound pressure level (SPL) in ANSI decidecade bands.

+    $PSPL,[dt],[first band index],[base64]*XX

-- `$PSPL,[dt],[first band index],[base64]*XX`: These messages encode the RMS sound pressure level (SPL) in decidecade bands.
+These messages encode the RMS sound pressure level (SPL) in decidecade bands.
 During each integration interval of length `dt` (nominally 0.98304 seconds), the mean-squared SPL is calculated for each decidecade band, with a weighting that accounts for alignment with the underlying FFT as in [1].
 The set of reported decidecade bands will be those which fully fit within the flat portion of the passband, and have sufficient support within the underlying FFT, as noted in [1].

 The rms SPLs are each encoded with 12 bits, representing the half-open interval from -192 dB to 0 dB relative to ADC full scale, in 0.046875 dB increments.
 After extracting the given unsigned 12-bit integer and applying these offset and scaling values, the final conversion to absolute rms SPL levels in dB re uPa² requires adding the level in dB re uPa² of a full-scale signal at the ADC.
 This offset, or scaling factor if applied in SI units after converting from dB, will be a simple property of the hydrophone and the analog signal path (primarily preamp gain) between it and the ADC.